marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 Round:

-: The sequence number of the NAT Traversal attempts.
+: The sequence number of the NAT traversal round.

 Client Address Type and Server Address Type:

 : The address family of the corresponding IP Address field.
-The values 0x01 and 0x02 indicate IPv4 and IPv6, respectively, as in
+The values 0x01 and 0x02 indicate IPv4 and IPv6, respectively, as in {{ALTERNATIVE-ADDRESS}}.
-   {{ALTERNATIVE-ADDRESS}}.
    Receipt of any other value MUST be treated as a connection error of type FRAME_ENCODING_ERROR.

 Client IP Address: